-Bodybuilders understand the importance of protein supplementation before and after a workout, but many still shy away from carbs during this time.
-They could be making a big mistake – recent studies show that exercise without carb supplementation close to the workout can increase cortisol responses to training.
+You understand the importance of protein supplementation before and after a workout, but some of you still shy away from carbs during this time.
+You could be making a big mistake as recent studies show that exercise without carb supplementation close to the workout can increase cortisol responses to training.

 Conversely, scientists down at Charles Sturt University, Bathurst, Australia report a simple, yet highly effective way to cut cortisol responses and create a hormone profile most conducive to building muscle.